 Brean Parish Council

-Brean Parish Council has a vacancy for a parish councillor.
+Brean Parish Council have three vacancies for parish councillors.
 Are you community minded?
 Would you like to make a difference to the village of Brean and its residents?
 If yes, please email breanparishcouncil@gmail.com to request an application form for the role and further details of the role of parish councillors.

 Welcome to the website for Brean Parish Council.
 Here you will find information about the parish and its council.